aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/using-documentbuilder-to-modify-a-document/_index.md

 For the index parameters, when the index is greater than or equal to 0, it specifies an index from the beginning with 0 being the first element.
 When the index is less than 0, it specifies an index from the end with -1 being the last element.

 Also, note that characterIndex currently can only specify 0 to move to the beginning of the cell or -1 to move to the end of the cell.
 The following code example shows how to move a cursor position to the specified table cell.
-You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/src/main/resources/com/aspose/words/examples/programming_documents/document/DocumentBuilderMoveToTableCell/DocumentBuilder.doc).
+You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/Data/Tables.docx).

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderMoveToTableCell-DocumentBuilderMoveToTableCell.java" >}}

 ### Moving to a Bookmark

 Bookmarks are used frequently to mark particular places in the document where new elements are to be inserted.
 To move to a bookmark, use [DocumentBuilder.moveToBookmark](https://apireference.aspose.com/words/java/com.aspose.words/DocumentBuilder#moveToBookmark\(java.lang.String\)/).
 This method has two overloads.
 The simplest one accepts nothing but the name of the bookmark where the cursor is to be moved.
 The following code example shows how to move a cursor position to a bookmark.
-You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/src/main/resources/com/aspose/words/examples/programming_documents/document/DocumentBuilderMoveToBookmark/DocumentBuilder.doc).

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderMoveToBookmark-DocumentBuilderMoveToBookmark.java" >}}